OrderN/CONQUEST-release/docs/ext-tools.rst

 ::

    IO.outputWF T

+A set of bands whose coefficients are output are specified either with an energy range (the default is to produce *all* bands):

+::

    IO.WFRangeRelative T/F

-The wavefunction range can be relative to the Fermi level (``IO.WFRangeRelative T``) otherwise it is absolute.
-A set of bands whose coefficients are output are specified either with an energy
-range:

-::

    IO.min_wf_E real (Ha)
    IO.max_wf_E real (Ha)

-(the default is to produce *all* bands) or with a list of bands:
+or with a list of bands:

 ::